California corporate diversity law ruled unconstitutional

 However, in its court filings, the state argued that the measure didn’t “discriminate against, or grant preferential treatment to, any individual or group on the basis of race, sex, color, ethnicity, or national origin in the operation of public employment, public education, or public contracting.”

-The state also argued that no tax dollars actually had been used to enforce the measure.
+No companies have been fined, however, and the state argued that no tax dollars actually had been used to enforce the measure.

+The 2020 law required corporations to include at least one member of an underrepresented community on their boards of directors by the end of last year, either by adding a seat or filling a vacant one.

+The measure requires at least two such directors by the end of 2022 on boards with four to nine directors.
+Three directors are required for boards with nine or more directors.
+Firms that don’t comply could face fines of $100,00 for first violations and $300,000 for repeated violations.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.